mhbeals/Conference-Notes/CN_BLLabsDissemination_20141103.md

   + Take two different sets of data and make them speak to each other in new and interesting ways
 + Gamification
   + Something that could be done on the iphone app
-    + Transcribe and get reward of image (and kudus for improving data!)
+    + Transcribe and get reward of image (and kudos for improving data!)
 + Thanks to BL Labs

 Questions: